 93 Sidak, supra note 63, at 1417.
 Another 700 were released over the next year.
 The number interned fell to 2,525 by June 1944.
-Id.94 Id.
+Id.

-during the war.95 Those detentions were not conducted pursuant to the statutory enemy alien authorities discussed here.
-Rather, they took place under Executive Order 9066,96 which authorized the creation of military exclusion districts at the discretion of the Secretary of War and military commanders.97
+were paroled or released altogether.
+These figures do not include the 40,000 Japanese citizens and 70,000 U.S. citizens of Japanese ancestry living in the western United States who were forced into internment camps during the war.
+Those detentions were not conducted pursuant to the statutory enemy alien authorities discussed here.
+Rather, they took place under Executive Order 9066, which authorized the creation of military exclusion districts at the discretion of the Secretary of War and military commanders.

 The World War II era also saw direct Supreme Court consideration of the constitutionality of detention under the Act, in the 1948 case of Ludecke v.
 Watkins.
 In Ludecke, the Court, in an opinion by Justice Frankfurter, authorized the removal pursuant to a proclamation issued under the Act of a German citizen, even though the action took place after the cessation of hostilities.
 The Court held that the Act precluded judicial review of the President's actions within the broad discretionary realm granted him by the statute.
 It also rejected the claim that the power expired with active hostilities, noting that "power to be exercised by the President such as that conferred by the Act of 1798 is a process which begins when war is declared but is not exhausted when the shooting stops."
-And the Court upheld the constitutionality of the Act against a due process challenge: "The Act is almost as old as the Constitution, and it would savor of doctrinaire audacity now to find the statute offensive to some emanation of the Bill of Rights."
-103
+And the Court upheld the constitutionality of the Act against a due process challenge: "The Act is almost as old as the Constitution, and it